hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/cat-blog-page/README.md

 For the second anchor element, the text should be `Posts` and the `href` attribute value should be `"#posts"`.

 For the third anchor element, the text should be `Contact` and the `href` attribute value should be `"#contact"`.

+## Step 6

+Now that you are finished building out the page header, you will need to start adding your main content.

+Below your `header`, add a `main` element.